 1. Some crypto criminals will impersonate celebrities.
 Con artists posing online as billionaires or other big names promise to multiply your investment in crypto but instead pocket what you send.
 They also might plant rumors that a certain bigwig is investing in a certain currency, in order to drive up the price.
 Then they’ll sell for a profit.

-2. Government agencies have had their identities hijacked, too.
-Many victims reported loading cash into a Bitcoin ATM (a kiosk lets you buy and sometimes also sell Bitcoin) to pay crooks claiming to be from the Social Security Administration.
-Its Office of Inspector General issued a related warning early this year.
+2. Others pretend to be from government agencies.
+Many victims reported loading cash into a bitcoin ATM (a kiosk lets you buy and sometimes also sell bitcoin) to pay crooks claiming to be from the Social Security Administration.
+Its Office of Inspector General recently issued a warning about these government impostor scams.

-3. Crypto scams start in a variety of ways.
-They may begin with offers of investment “tips” or “secrets” in online message boards that lead people to bogus websites touting what appear to be chances to invest in or to mine popular cryptocurrencies such as Bitcoin and Ethereum.
+3. Fraud perpetrators often find victims through social media.
+They may begin with offers of investment tips or secrets on Facebook, LinkedIn or online message boards that lead people to bogus websites touting what appear to be chances to invest in popular cryptocurrencies.